Rut44139/BCLPSO/README.md

 # Binary Comprehensive Learning Particle Swarm Optimization

 This **MATLAB** code presents the binary comprehensive learning particle swarm optimization (BCLPSO) method, a powerful meta-heuristic algorithm for the optimal design of nonlinear steel structures using standard member sizes.
 Meta-heuristic algorithms are a class of advanced optimization techniques that employ trial-and-error processes to search for optimal solutions within a population.
-The term "meta" signifies a higher level beyond traditional approaches.
+The term **meta** signifies a higher level beyond traditional approaches.

 The BCLPSO algorithm belongs to the population-based (or trajectory-based) meta-heuristic techniques, characterized by two main phases: exploitation and exploration.
 The exploitation phase focuses on searching for local solutions by leveraging information from good local solutions, while the exploration phase constructs the search space to discover global optima.
 The key to effective meta-heuristic methods lies in striking a balance between exploration and exploitation, ensuring the avoidance of premature convergence to local optima and increasing the chances of finding accurate optima.